beastaugh/urlify/README.md

     URLify.urlify "Moses Schönfinkel", "-"  # => "moses-schoenfinkel"

+The `URLify` module may be mixed into the `String` class to add the above class methods--`deaccentuate`, `strip_subtitle` and `urlify`--as instance methods on the `String` class.
+It is not mixed in by default, for obvious reasons.

+    class String
+      include URLify
+    end

+    "Grundzüge der theoretischen Logik".urlify
+      # => "grundzuge_der_theoretischen_logik"

-Non `a-z` characters are removed by the `deaccentuate` and `urlify` methods, and only characters in URLify's accent library will be replaced by their ASCII counterparts.
+Please note that non-`a-z` characters are removed by the `deaccentuate` and `urlify` methods, and only characters in URLify's accent library will be replaced by their ASCII counterparts.
 If the library doesn't include a particular conversion, please consider forking the project and adding it.

 Licence